JuliaStats/MixedModels.jl/docs/src/constructors.md

+### Simple, scalar random effects

+A simple, scalar random effects term in a mixed-effects model formula is of the form `(1|G)`.
+All random effects terms end with `|G` where `G` is the *grouping factor* for the random effect.
+The name or, more generally, the expression `G` should evaluate to a categorical array that has a distinct set of *levels*.
+The random effects are associated with the levels of the grouping factor.

+A *scalar* random effect is, as the name implies, one scalar value for each level of the grouping factor.
+A *simple, scalar* random effects term is of the form, `(1|G)`.
+It corresponds to a shift in the intercept for each level of the grouping factor.

 ### Models with vector-valued random effects

-The *sleepstudy* data are observations of reaction time, `Y`, on several subjects, `G`, after 0 to 9 days of sleep deprivation.
+The *sleepstudy* data are observations of reaction time, `Y`, on several subjects, `G`, after 0 to 9 days of sleep deprivation, `U`.
-A model with random intercepts and, possibly correlated, random slopes for each subject is fit as
+A model with random intercepts and random slopes for each subject, allowing for within-subject correlation of the slope and intercept, is fit as
 ````julia
 julia> fm2 = fit!(lmm(@formula(Y ~ 1 + U + (1+U|G)), dat[:sleepstudy]))
 Linear mixed model fit by maximum likelihood